lmassach/cms-dimuon-upsilon-analysis/README.md

-If this infomation is provided, the dσ/dpt in each bin is divided by the efficiency given for that bin, thus allowing to compute an unbiased estimate of the dσ/dpt vs pt function, or the real dσ/dpt vs pt if luminosity is also provided via the `--luminosity` command line argument.
+If this infomation is provided, the dσ/dpt in each bin is divided by the efficiency given for that bin, thus allowing to compute an unbiased estimate of the dσ/dpt vs pt function, or the real dσ/dpt vs pt if the luminosity is also provided via the `--luminosity` command line argument.

 ## Testing